 Scaling factors, within the context of Migration Capacity Allocation, are multipliers used to adjust the access to migration capacity over time for suppliers.
-A principle embedded within the scaling factors is the assumption of a sixmonth Core Migration Window (based on modelling assumptions that were used to create Thresholds) for suppliers to conclude the bulk of their migration.
+A principle embedded within the scaling factors is the assumption of a sixmonth Core Migration Window for suppliers to conclude the bulk of their migration.
+This is -(based on the assumptions used to develop the Migration capacity thresholds, as per section 8.3 ofMHHS-DEL1648 - Migration Thresholds